RahulCoder007/JavaScript-Mini-Projects-Collection/README.md

 # JavaScript-Mini-Projects-Collection

-Created a curated set of beginner-to-intermediate JavaScript projects, each focusing on a practical use case or concept.
-This collection demonstratates modern JavaScript skills.
+Developed a curated set of beginner-to-intermediate JavaScript projects, each focusing on a practical use case or concept.
+This collection demonstrates modern JavaScript skills.

 ### To-Do List
 A simple to-do list app with dark mode.
 Add, complete, and delete tasks with persistent storage using localStorage.